BOTDan/NASA-img-of-the-day/README.md

 ### Running
 To run, use `npm start`.
 This will start a `http-server` for accessing the site.
-Instructions on how to access the site should be output to console, but il will likely launch on `localhost:8080`.
+Instructions on how to access the site should be output to console, but it will likely launch on `localhost:8080`.

 ### API Keys
 By default, this project uses the `DEMO_KEY` for accessing the NASA API.
 This key has low usage